UNESCO Global Geoparks

 As the geopark did not naturally conform to all those requirements, compliance involved considerable work of the country where the geopark was to be located.
 In essence, the park had to be not only protected, but marketed sustainably to the public.
 In 2015, the Member States of UNESCO ratified the rebranding to the current name.

 Since 2015, the application and designation process has been defined by the Statutes and Operational Guidelines of the UGGp.
-As of April 2022, there were 177 UGGp's in 46 countries.
-There are now GGN member sites situated in 5 of 7 continents, there being none currently in either Antarctica or Australasia.
+As of April 2023, there were 195 UGGp's in 48 countries.
+There are now GGN member sites situated in five of seven continents, there being none currently in either Antarctica or Australasia.
 There are not yet (2022) global geoparks in the United States.
 China is the country with the largest number of global geoparks.
+In Africa, there are only two geoparks, namely Ngorongoro-Lengai UNESCO Global Geopark and M'Goun UNESCO Global Geopark.

 Creation of the global network

 The Global Geoparks Network (GGN) (also known as the Global Network of National Geoparks) is UNESCO assisted network established in 1998.
 Managed under the body's Ecological and Earth Sciences Division, the GGN seeks the promotion and conservation of the planet's geological heritage, as well as encourages the sustainable research and development by the concerned communities.
 Since 2015, its members are officially designated as UNESCO Global Geoparks.

 The first batch of members to the GGN were announced during the first International Conference on Geoparks in 2004.